IGLADI/ELK-integration-project/README.md

 **Note** that this should be run only once.

-If an error occurs due to the network try running this instead:
+If an error occurs due to the network, try running this instead:

 ```bash
 docker compose up setup --force-recreate
 ```

-After the setup is done you can run the ELK stack with (for the second time you will only need to run this command):
+After the setup is done, you can run the ELK stack with (for the second time you will only need to run this command):

 ```bash
 docker compose up -d